judka-uriel/uriel-book/uriel_en.md

-In the Soviet regime, a single language was forcibly imposed through compulsory [Russification](https://en.wikipedia.org/wiki/Russification), and after the collapse of the Soviet empire, the nations who gained their independence began to restore the lost status of their languages.
+In the Soviet regime, a single language was forcibly imposed through compulsory [Russification](https://en.wikipedia.org/wiki/Russification), and after the collapse of the Soviet empire, the nations who regained their independence began to restore the lost status of their languages.

 On the other hand, English has presently become the global language of